 Mascoutin Valley State Trail

-The western section of the trail follows the old line of the Chicago, Milwaukee, St. Paul, and Pacific Railroad.
+The western Mascoutin Valley State Trail follows the old line of the Chicago, Milwaukee, St. Paul, and Pacific Railroad.
 This railroad company was also known as “The Milwaukee Road.”
-The trail begins on County Road E (Eureka Street) on the north side of Ripon.
-It ends in Berlin at Wisconsin State Highway 49 (S. Church Street), near the highway’s intersection with South Street.
-In all, the trail runs 11 miles through Fond du Lac, Winnebago, and Green Lake Counties.
-These counties maintain their own portion of the trail.
-Horseback riders use the trail too, but no damage to the surface is noticeable.
-There is no fee to use the trail.
-Cyclists should obey all posted rules, and yield to horseback riders.
+The trail begins in Ripon, on the north side at County Road E (Eureka Street).
+It ends in Berlin at Wisconsin State Highway 49 (S. Church Street).
+It runs 11 miles through Fond du Lac, Winnebago, and Green Lake Counties.

 Route Descriptions